powsybl/powsybl-metrix/docs/metrix.md

 }
 ```

-Note that if one of the item in the set reach its limit (eg. its Pmax), no further variation can be made on other items.
+Note that if one of the items in the set reaches its limit (e.g. its Pmax), no further variation can be made on other items.

 ## Outputs